andreakyaw/ccr-examples/slurm/2_ApplicationSpecific/python/README.md

 # Python on the CCR Clusters

-This directory includes examples of a serial Python job, with mutlithreaded and GPU examples coming soon.
+This directory includes examples of a serial Python job, with multithreaded and GPU examples coming soon.
 Additional documentation about the use of Python at CCR can be found in the CCR's [Python documentation](https://docs.ccr.buffalo.edu/en/latest/howto/python/).
 Users affiliated with the University at Buffalo can access an open enrollment self paced course about [Using Python at CCR](https://ublearns.buffalo.edu/d2l/le/discovery/view/course/288741) through UB Learns.
 The pre-recorded video portions of the course are available to all users on [CCR's YouTube channel](https://youtube.com/@ubccr).

 ## Serial Python job ([serial/](./serial))